Healthedata1/smart-app-launch/scopes-and-launch-context/index.md

  2. Perform a `GET {issuer}/.well-known/openid-configuration`
  3. Fetch the server's JSON Web Key by following the "jwks_uri" property
  4. Validate the token's signature against the public key from step #3
- 5. Extract the "profile" claim and treat it as the URL of a FHIR resource
+ 5. Extract the `fhirUser` claim and treat it as the URL of a FHIR resource

 ## Worked examples